All the Support Champions for the videogame Paladins

 - Pungeon Master: Also never runs out of tree and plant-related puns.

-- Punny Name: Obviously.
+- Punny Name: Grover is a tree.

 - Primal Stance: He's normally very hunched over and knuckle-walks with one arm while holding his axe in his other.
 If he stood up straight, he'd be one of the tallest champions.